tc39/notes/es8/2017-03/mar-23.md

 WH: What does that computation have access to?
 Does it have access to other modules or is it purely local?

-BF: Let me explain what we have right now.
+BFS: Let me explain what we have right now.
 Basically when you get a list of exports for some sort of dynamic record, we're generating a static list of specifiers (like we saw earlier), and that needs to be available at or before module instantiation, by that time it is static and frozen.
 That's when observable effects come into play.

 CP: Does that mean that you evaluate the module?

-BF: We have a couple of different shapes of modules but we know all their shapes prior to evaluating them currently.
+BFS: We have a couple of different shapes of modules but we know all their shapes prior to evaluating them currently.

 AK: When you say node, this is in some thing outside the language, you aren't evaluating expression to figure it out right?

-BF: No, there are a few different approaches (Dave mentioned one: an out of band file), or some pragma at the top.
+BFS: No, there are a few different approaches (Dave mentioned one: an out of band file), or some pragma at the top.

 DH: I want to continue answering WH's question.
 If you are making it dynamic, that is exactly the right question to poke at when looking for soundness or initialization order problems.
 I believe that a staged system makes it possible to avoid that problem, but we need to investigate this further.